Good company in a journey makes the way seem shorter. — Izaak Walton

 Dalai Lama XIV

-The quote above from the Dalai Lama is what made me think about this.
+The quote above from the Dalai Lama is what made me think about anxiety.
 I just happened to read it somewhere and it stopped me in my tracks.
 I thought about what it meant and realised that it goes to the heart of the concept of ‘worry’.
 It sums it up perfectly.

 I don’t think there can be anyone in this world that doesn’t worry.
 But what counts is how you deal with it.
 So, if you have a problem that needs solving, lying awake at night is certainly not going to provide the solution.